Bombardier Provides Update on Consent Solicitations

-- Receives requisite consent from holders of certain tranches of outstanding senior notes.

-- Extends consent solicitations period to provide holders further opportunity to consent.

-MONTREAL, May 12, 2021 (GLOBE NEWSWIRE) -- Bombardier (TSX: BBD.B) (the “Corporation”) today announced that it has received the requisite consent from holders of certain tranches of its outstanding Senior Notes or Debentures as they relate to the Corporation’s previously announced Consent Solicitation Statement dated May 3, 2021 (as from time to time, amended or supplemented, the “Consent Solicitation Statement”) with respect to its outstanding senior notes or debentures (such solicitation with respect to any individual series, a “Consent Solicitation” and collectively, the “Consent Solicitations”).
+MONTRÉAL, May 14, 2021 (GLOBE NEWSWIRE) -- Bombardier (TSX: BBD.B) (the “Corporation”) today announced that it has received the requisite consent from holders of its outstanding 7.875% Senior Notes due 2027 (the “2027 Notes”) as they relate to the Corporation’s previously announced Consent Solicitation Statement dated May 3, 2021 (as amended by the press release dated May 12, 2021, and as from time to time, further amended or supplemented, the “Consent Solicitation Statement”) with respect to its outstanding senior notes and debentures (such solicitation with respect to any individual series, a “Consent Solicitation” and collectively, the “Consent Solicitations”).

-The requisite consents were received for the following series of the Corporation’s outstanding senior notes and the corresponding Supplemental Indentures have been entered into and are effective and the Effective Time for each such series has occurred (so that previously delivered Consents may no longer be revoked, although such Supplemental Indentures are not yet operative) in respect of each such series:
+With the receipt of the requisite consents from holders of the 2027 Notes, the requisite consents have been received for the following series of the Corporation’s outstanding senior notes (the “Consented Notes”) and the corresponding Supplemental Indentures have been entered into and are effective and operative, such that previously delivered Consents may no longer be revoked:

 |TITLE OF SECURITY